redhousestudio/redhousestudio.github.io/termsmix.md

 title:  "Mix Service"
 role: "MAKING SONIC DREAMS COME TRUE"
 ---

 # Mix Service

-<p>&nbsp;</p>

-Hello, great that we'll be working together, I love making sonic dreams come true.
+Hello, great that we'll be working together, I love making sonic dreams come true!

-To prepare our session I wanted to share some technical details about how I like to work.
-This enables me to put as much time possible on actual mixing.
+To prepare our mix session I created this page to share some technical details.
+This enables us to spend as much time as possible on mixing.

 <p>&nbsp;</p>